 The Charter of the Executive Communication Council

-The Executive Communication Council is a group of organizations that rely culturally and strategically on disciplined, humane and imaginative communication from their leaders—CEOs and other top executives who believe that what they say and do can make a fundamental difference in the fortunes, reputations and contributions of an organization.
+The Executive Communication Council (ECC) is a working group of organizations that share a likeminded commitment to strategic, dynamic and disciplined leadership communication.
+We believe what our CEOs and other top execs say and do can make a fundamental difference in the reputations, contributions and fortunes of an organization.

 Represented by their executive communication professionals, these organizations strive to do more than achieve “best-practice” executive communication.